 Additional momentum came in 2016, when the University trustees released a strategic framework committing to enhance Princeton’s academic capacities in environmental studies even further.
 They wrote: “Issues related to the environment, including climate change and other global-scale phenomena, are among the most urgent problems now facing the world. ...
 Princeton is fortunate to have on its faculty extraordinary natural scientists, engineers, social scientists and humanists whose innovative scholarship and teaching is helping us understand the problems we face and develop solutions to crises of unprecedented scope and potentially catastrophic impact.”

-The new website will feature the work of Princeton’s many experts, organized by research themes such as climate, biodiversity, energy and sustainability.
-It will also enable users to explore the interdisciplinary nature of research by using cross-cutting search terms, such as policy, health and innovation.
-The site will aggregate key environmental events on campus and present stories and videos documenting the University’s historic and recent contributions.
+Princeton Environmental Research: A Half-Century at the Forefront features the work of Princeton’s many experts, organized by research themes such as climate, biodiversity, energy and sustainability.
+It also enables users to explore the interdisciplinary nature of research by using cross-cutting search terms, such as policy, health and innovation.
+The site aggregates key environmental events on campus and present stories and videos documenting the University’s historic and recent contributions.